baselinrhq/baselinr/website/DEPLOYMENT.md

 ### Build Watch Paths (Optional)

-To only trigger builds when website code changes:
+To only trigger builds when website code or documentation changes:

 ```
 website/**
+docs/**
 ```

+**Important**: Include `docs/**` because the Docusaurus config sources documentation from `../docs`.
+Changes to documentation files will affect the website build.

-This will prevent builds on changes to other parts of the repository (e.g., dashboard, docs content).
+This will prevent builds on changes to other parts of the repository (e.g., dashboard code, Python backend).

 ## Local Development